-The Local Organiser of the Digital Humanities conference at which the award is to be made will be expected to waive the conference registration fee of the award recipient, and to give the award recipient and her/his partner or spouse full status as conference participants.
-The SCA and Local Organiser are expected to make appropriate social arrangements for the award recipient and her/his partner or spouse, including a dinner following the award lecture.
+The Local Organizer of the Digital Humanities conference at which the award is to be made will be expected to waive the conference registration fee of the award recipient, and to give the award recipient and her/his partner or spouse full status as conference participants.
+The SCA and Local Organizer are expected to make appropriate social arrangements for the award recipient and her/his partner or spouse, including a dinner following the award lecture.
 The costs of the dinner will be paid by ADHO, but the arrangements, including costs, must be approved in advance by the SCA Chair.

 The award is given triennially.
 The normal schedule for making the award is as follows:

 - In the year of an award, the nomination process for the following award will begin, with an announcement at the annual Digital Humanities conference at which the award is made.
 Over the following twelve months, the SCA will take steps to ensure that nominations are solicited in an appropriate manner.

 - In the second year after the award lecture, the SCA will review the nominations and will make its decision.
 The recipient will be notified and the name will be announced at the Digital Humanities conference of that year (Award year + 2).

 - In the third year, the SCA will work with the Local Organizers of the following year’s Digital Humanities conference to ensure that all the appropriate arrangements are in place for the presentation of the award and the lecture by the recipient.

 The annual report of the SCA Chair to the Constituent Organization Board will include details of the progress of the award process.